#TheList Alexander Andrew McGhee, born 27/02/74, of Wellesley Road, Methil, Fife – battered his rescue dog to death in a drunken rage

-The court heard how the dog suffered numerous injuries on his sides, lower back, abdomen and neck, as well as the brain bleed which caused him to die.
+The dog, named Murphy, suffered numerous injuries on his sides, lower back, abdomen and neck, as well as the brain bleed which caused him to die.

 Veterinary pathologist Dr Bryn Tennant said he believed Murphy had sustained the injuries from being “hit, kicked or shaken with considerable force”.

-Dr Tennant said: “The outcome of the post mortem was that this dog had been subjected to multiple traumatic incidents.
+Dr Tennant went on: “The outcome of the post-mortem examination was that this dog had been subjected to multiple traumatic incidents.

 “The constellation of injuries, in my opinion, were not consistent with a road traffic accident.

-“There is a very, very remote possibility that this dog was struck by a vehicle but from what I saw, I do not believe that happened, on the basis of my examination.
+“There is a very, very remote possibility that this dog was struck by a vehicle but from what I saw, I do not believe that happened on the basis on my examination.”

 “The bleeding around the brain is the same as boxers get when they haemorrhage.”